Hemet Immigration Attorney

 There are several reasons why immigrants get put into removal proceedings at immigration court.

-For most clients who come to our Hemet immigration attorney office – whether they’re from Lake Elsinore or Perris, Banning or Beaumont, San Jacinto or Temecula, Moreno Valley or Menifee, or any other nearby Riverside or San Bernardino community – the main reasons are:
+For most clients who come to our Hemet immigration attorney office – whether they’re from La Quinta or Palm Springs, Beaumont or Murrieta, San Jacinto or Temecula, Idyllwild or Menifee, or any other nearby community – the main reasons are:

-- (3) they were picked up for a criminal infraction
+• They were arrested for a criminal infraction

 When it comes to immigration deportation defense, there are different rules for immigrants with green cards and those who do not have legal authorization to live here.